Delvir0/Grappa-Finance/report.md

     - Mint a PUT option (with very high strike price like 1 million)
     - Remove USDC collateral
     - Add 1e-6 ETH as collateral.
 Collateral required calculation will be calculated in USDC term: 1 million * 1e6 = 1e12
     (this passes the collateral check.
-The option now enables to withdraw "1 million - 2000" USDC from the protocol)
+At settlement the option now enables to withdraw "1 million - 2000" USDC from the protocol)

-The damage occures when the option holder's option is worth x amount of ETH and calls the settlement function.
-This will trigger the Engine to send a x amount of ETH from the contract to the holder and deduct that from `FullMarginAccount.collateralAmount`.
-This essentially leaves the contract in a debt position (collateralETH of other sellers is send to the holder while deducting the amount from collateralUSDC of the seller).
-Mainly, making this issue a C-level, the seller could also act as a holder, essentially trading a fraction of ETH for USDC, which leaves a way to drain the contract.

 ### Recommendation
 There are different ways to prevent this.
 I would suggest to add a check in `_isAccountAboveWater()` where it is checked if `optionCollateralRequirement == account.collateralId` which is also the most gass efficient way.